 Important vs. Effective

-Training is an intrecle and ongoing part of sales force development.
-Not only initial product training but ongoing sales process training to include; prospecting, calling at the top of an organization, closing and the activities it takes to get there consistently.
+Training is an intricate and ongoing part of salesforce development.
+Not only initial product training but ongoing sales process training to include; prospecting, calling at the top or the right level of an organization, closing, and the activities it takes to get there consistently.

 “To have growth in products, you need to have growth in people”